Electoral Palace Koblenz

 Can I buy tickets online?

-Ticket purchasing options may be available online; visit the official website for current admission prices and purchasing details.
+Ticket purchasing options may vary, so check the official website for information on online sales and availability.

 Location